 September 22, 2016

-Aramark employees bring health and wellness education and awareness programs to the Youth Policy Institute’s Ramona Elementary School as part of Aramark Building Community Day.
+Aramark employees bring health and wellness education and awareness programs to Youth Policy Institute’s Ramona Elementary School as part of Aramark Building Community Day.

 As part of Aramark’s ongoing commitment to health and wellness, more than 100 Aramark associates are uniting today at the Youth Policy Institute’s Ramona Elementary School in Los Angeles to inspire families to make healthy food, nutrition and lifestyle choices.
 This year, Aramark Building Community Day (ABC Day), the company’s global day of service, is supporting the company’s Healthy for Life® 20 by 20 commitment with the American Heart Association to improve the health of Americans by 20 percent by 2020.